Health and Travel Alerts Learn More Left arrow

 Before heading back to Split, make sure to take some time to explore the historic village of Stobreč, located adjacent to the beach.
 This is a fantastic choice for those looking to get off the beaten path.

-Stobreč is a lesser-known seaside village that dates back to the third century when the first Greek settlement was built.
-Wander around and you’ll be able to discover the ruins of the ancient town wall that still exist.
+Stobreč is a lesser-known seaside village that dates back to the third century when the first Greek settlement was built, then known as Epetion.
+Wander around and try to peek into the ongoing excavation site where some of the old Greek city walls and Bronze Age structures were uncovered in 2024.

 Ovcice Beach